25 Facts About Stocks: SovereignBoss Needs to Know in 2025

 #4.
 October Is the Most Volatile Month

-Many people believe that October is a very volatile month for stocks, which might be because it’s near the end of the fiscal year in many countries.
+Many people believe that October is a very volatile month for stocks3.

 #5.
 September Is the Worst Month

 #6.
-The Most Expensive Share Is Berkshire Hataway
+The Most Expensive Share Is Berkshire Hathaway

-The most expensive share in the world is Berkshire Hataway.
+The most expensive share in the world is Berkshire Hataway7.

 #7.
-The Earliest Investing Book Dates From 1688
+The Earliest Stock Exchange Book Dates From 1688

 #8.
 The First Stock Market Bubble Dates From 1720

-A lot of people believe that the first stock market bubble was back in 1720.
+A lot of people believe that the first stock market bubble happened back in 1720.

-This happened when John Law created an investment bank that had shares issued for it, but he also printed more money to invest.
+This happened when John Law created an investment bank with shares issued for it, but he also printed more money to invest10.

-But this led to many other speculation-driven bubbles happening over the next century or so.
+This led to many other speculation-driven bubbles over the next century or so.

-In April 2019 Microsoft was the first company to ever reach that figure, with Apple being the second.
+In April 2019 Microsoft became the third company to reach the $1 trillion valuation figure, with Apple and Amazon coming in first and second, respectively11.

 #11.
 Even Pirates Have a Stock Market